Big B's Backyard

 Resting and Shredding

 Let the meat rest for at least an hour.
-When it’s time to shred, do it by hand (wearing insulated gloves) or with meat claws.
+When it’s time to shred, do it by hand with insulated gloves or with meat claws.